 Mitigating risk with social listening.

 While social listening can help you monitor how well, for example, an awareness campaign is running – how well the message has spread, who it has reached, and what they thought about it – it can also alert you to brewing problems or unease with a policy’s application.
-There is a reason why journalists are all over social media, particularly Twitter: it is often where stories break, and within that, it is often where problems with policy effects are first aired.
-It is worth paying some attention to what people are saying on Twitter in order to mitigate the risks of adverse effects of policy escalating into, for example, class actions.
+There is a reason why journalists are all over social media, it is often where stories break, and within that, it is often where problems with policy effects are first aired among users.
+It is worth paying some attention to what people are saying on different social media platforms in order to mitigate the risks of adverse effects of policy escalating into, for example, class actions.

 Social media is by its nature dialogic.
-In contrast to how government uses social media, for business use, sharing is not enough.
-Businesses need to pay attention to and engage with their suppliers, customers and potential customers – their communities of interest.
+In contrast to how the organisations use social media for business, sharing is not enough.
+Businesses need to pay attention to and engage with their suppliers, current customers and potential customers – their communities of interest.
 For government departments, while there is not enough time in the working day to interact with everyone or even anyone who wishes to interact with you, consider this: you might not even be included in the juiciest of conversations where the biggest risks emerge.
 But there are ways and means to listen in, to undertake ‘social listening’ so as to keep on top of what is being said about your policy area.
-And you should – it can help you to identify risks before they become full-blown crises.
+And why should you?
+So, it can help you to identify risks before they become full-blown crises.

 Who is talking about you?
 Who is talking to you?
 Finding your community of interest online